j-fu/coronaplot/README.md

 Development of confirmed  adjusted cases since Jan  22, 2020.
 Plotted with time shifts in order to compare initial exponential phases.

 The data for Italy are plotted without time shift.
-E.g. the data for Germany are shifted 9 days backward in time.
-They show that as of March 12, Germany (my country...) is very much on the same track as Italy, just nine days behind.
+E.g. the data for Germany are shifted 8 days backward in time.
+They show that as of March 16, Germany (my country...) is very much on the same track as Italy, just eight days behind.